altid/docfs/README.md

 ## Epub

 Currently, epubs are in an alpha state of support.
 They are fully converted to ubqt-compatible directory structures, but there may be elements which are missing, incorrectly formatted, or invalid when read by particular clients.

-Image assets for a given document will be made available, but currently are not.
+EPUB3 are currently not supported.
+Any help here is greatly appreciated!